wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 * **Stream readable**

-> The callback is executed when there’s data on the stream to be read, or the connection closed.
+> The callback is executed when there’s data on the stream to be read, or the connection is closed.

 * **Stream writable**